hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ### Missing Data

-There are situations when information for a  data element is missing and the  system does not know reason for the absence of data.
+There are situations when information for a particular data element is missing and the source system does not know reason for the absence of data.

-When an element definition is *optional* (minimum cardinality = 0), including elements labelled *Must Support*, an
-- AU Core Responder **SHALL NOT** populate the element in the resource when a value is not known.
+#### Missing Must Support and Optional Data

+If the source system does not have data for an element with a minimum cardinality = 0 (including elements labelled *Must Support*), the data element **SHALL** be omitted from the resource.

+#### Missing Must Support and Mandatory Data

-When element definition is *Mandatory* (minimum cardinality > 0),
-- AU Core Responder **SHALL** correctly populate the element *even when* the system does not know a value or the reason a the value is absence.
+If the data element is a *Mandatory* element (in other words, where the minimum cardinality is > 0), the element **SHALL** be present *even if* the source system does not have data or know the reason for the absence of data.
 The core specification provides guidance for what to do in this situation, which is summarised below.

 1. For *non-coded* data elements including type [Reference](http://hl7.org/fhir/R4/references.html#Reference),
   - when the AU Core profile for the element does not require a sub-element